 This regulation provides a common ground for the diversity of persons that spend money in both state and local California elections.
-Many persons prefer to file at the state level; thus the regulation allows for filing with the Secretary of State when only a single contribution or independent expenditure is made.
-Committees that give locally will remain local committees.
+Many persons prefer to file at the state level; thus the regulation allows for A committee that makes one IE in connection with a state candidate/measure will file the Form 461 with the Secretary of State.
+This is true no matter how many other IEs are made in connection with local elections.